0

 02.

-Everything is designed to emit as little waste as possible throughout the production process.
+Everything is designed to generate as little waste as possible throughout production.

 03.

-Thanks to our ability to re-stretch the leather and replace the soles, our shoes can last a lifetime.
+Thanks to our ability to stretch leather and replace soles, our shoes can last a lifetime.

 04.

-Leather scraps are reused whenever possible, or resold to individuals or leather craftsmen.
+Leather scraps are reused whenever possible, or resold to individuals or leather goods artisans.

-For its exceptional leathers, La Botte Gardiane uses tanneries committed to environmental responsibility (all water is filtered and treated), primarily located in France (and in Italy and Spain if the leathers have no equivalent in France).
-We use 100% vegetable-tanned leather for over 20% of our production; this leather is non-polluting and guaranteed chrome-free.
-We use accessories such as shoe boxes made from recycled cardboard and manufactured in France, tissue paper produced by a French Living Heritage Company, and even our thank-you cards are French!
+La Botte Gardiane sources its exceptional leathers from environmentally friendly tanneries (all water is filtered and purified) located mainly in France (and in Italy and Spain if there is no equivalent leather available in France).
+More than 20% of our production uses 100% vegetable-tanned leather, which is non-polluting and guaranteed chrome-free.
+We use accessories such as shoe boxes made from recycled cardboard and manufactured in France, tissue paper made by a French Living Heritage Company, and even our thank you cards are French!

-We have established long-term, trusting relationships with our main suppliers.
-Our focus is not on finding the lowest prices, but on consistently offering a product of excellence, ideally sourced from France.
-We only select a French supplier if their quality criteria are met; the raw materials must offer genuine added value.
+We have established long-lasting relationships based on trust with our main suppliers.
+Our approach is not to seek out the best prices, but to always offer a product of excellence, sourced from France whenever possible.
+We only select French suppliers if they meet our quality criteria; the raw materials must offer real added value.

-The leather cutting process is optimized to minimize waste.
-Leather scraps from boots are reused for sandals, linings, bracelets, or insoles.
-Some scraps are also available for sale or given away.
+The cutting of the hides is optimized to minimize waste.
+Leather scraps from boots are reused for sandals, certain linings, bracelets, or insoles.
+Scraps are also available for sale or donation.

-All the building's lighting (interior and exterior) is entirely LED.
-Furthermore, La Botte Gardiane has followed the CARSAT's recommendations to equip each workstation with 500-lumen LED lighting.
+All lighting in the building (interior and exterior) is provided entirely by LEDs.
+In addition, La Botte Gardiane has followed CARSAT recommendations to ensure that each workstation is equipped with 500-lumen LED lighting.
 This ensures real comfort for operators (no stroboscopic effect or eye strain) and energy savings.
-The building is constructed according to the RT2012 standard: The building sector is the largest energy consumer in France (42.5% of total final energy) and generates 23% of greenhouse gas emissions.
-To combat this and reduce energy consumption in French homes, the Grenelle Environment Forum implemented a program to fight climate change and control energy consumption.
-The RT 2012 thermal regulation is one of the measures adopted following the Grenelle Environment Forum.
-The workshop/shop parking lot is equipped with charging stations for electric vehicles.
+The building is constructed in accordance with the RT2012 standard: The building sector is the largest consumer of energy in France (42.5% of total final energy) and generates 23% of greenhouse gas emissions.
+To combat this and reduce the energy consumption of French homes, the Grenelle Environment Forum has implemented a program to combat climate change and control energy consumption.
+The RT 2012 thermal regulation is one of the measures adopted at the end of the Grenelle Environment Forum.
+The workshop/shop car park is equipped with charging stations for electric cars.

 Ethics